Steps for Students Filling Out the FAFSA® Form

 Student Identity Information

-To start your FAFSA form, go to fafsa.gov.
-If you’re already logged in to your StudentAid.gov account, select “Start New Form.”
+To start your FAFSA form, go to fafsa.gov and select “Start New Form.”

 The first question will ask you who is starting the FAFSA form—select “Student.”
-You’ll then review a few pages with helpful information and videos about the FAFSA form.
+You’ll then review a few pages with helpful information about the FAFSA form.
 When you’re done, select “Start FAFSA Form” to be taken to the first section: “Student Identity Information.”

 Information from your StudentAid.gov account will appear in this section—review this information to verify that it’s correct.
 If you need to update any of this information, you can do so in the account settings of your StudentAid.gov account.

-Next, you’ll select your state of residence and provide the month and year that you became a legal resident of this state.
+Next, you’ll select your state of residence and provide the month and year that you became a resident of this state.
 Usually, this is the state where you live while not attending college, career school, or trade school.
-If you have questions about this, read our “State of Legal Residence” help article.
+If you have questions about this, read our “State of Residence” help article.

 You’ll also provide consent and approval for your tax information to be transferred directly from the IRS into your FAFSA form.
 Even if you didn’t file taxes, you must provide consent and approval to be eligible for federal student aid.